Author Guidelines

 g.
 Submissions must be in Microsoft Word or OpenOffice document file format.

 h.
-Bibliographical references must follow the ETDC reference guidelines based on APA 7th Edition.
+Bibliographical references must follow the ETDC reference guidelines based on APA 7th Edition, prepared using reference management software such as Zotero or Mendeley.

 2. Manuscript Structure

 Manuscripts must be organized into the following sections.
-All body text uses Times New Roman, 12 pt, with single line spacing.
+All body text uses Calibri, 12 pt, with single line spacing.

 01